-The third Persons by Sex table (CM0) provides geographically standardized 2000 and 2010 data for 2010 census tracts.
+The third Persons by Sex table (CM0) provides geographically standardized 2000 and 2010 data for ten geographic levels, ranging from states down to block groups, according to their 2010 definitions.
 Future data releases will expand this table to cover more geographic levels and years.

 Linking census summary statistics across time requires two types of integration: attribute integration, ensuring that the measured characteristics in a time series are comparable across time, and geographic integration, ensuring that the areas summarized by time series are comparable across time.

 Attribute integration: To define time series tables, NHGIS researchers create metadata specifying sets of comparable statistics from various source datasets.
 In many instances, generating a single time series (e.g., Persons: Under 5 years) requires aggregating multiple source statistics (e.g., summing Males under age 5 and Females under age 5) to produce a comparable statistic across all years.
 NHGIS researchers specify any needed operations in the metadata, and the extract system completes the computations in advance… saving NHGIS users from another big data processing hassle!